sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 Sensible Instruct vs SenseML
 ---

 You can author an extraction configuration, or "config", using SenseML, Sensible Instruct, or both.
-Use SenseML for advanced document extraction, for example, for complex document layouts.
+Use SenseML for advanced document extraction, for example, from complex document layouts.
 For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.

 Sensible Instruct methods are AI-powered.
-SenseML includes Sensible Instruct methods, as well as document layout-based methods that use rules and heuristics to extract data.
+SenseML includes Sensible Instruct methods, as well as layout-based methods that use rules and heuristics to extract data.

 You can mix and match Sensible Instruct and SenseML in a config .
 For example, for any individual piece of data you want to extract, you can fallback to a SenseML method if the Sensible Instruct method returns null.